 Of course, some pop-ups such as user agreements and cookies may be mandatory per country regulations.
 Whichever way you decide to go, make sure you’re adhering to the law.

 Some time ago, a website slideshow (carousel) was considered necessary by many.
 This fancy front page design feature can be used to communicate benefits and services to visitors.
 But they also have several disadvantages, especially when the site is viewed on mobile devices.
 They are not unique and can be bad for accessibility.
 They have also been known to decrease your SEO ranking.

 Is there any need to explain this point?
 Obviously, users find Autoplay sounds, music, or video very offensive.
 Ditch this feature, and you would have significantly improved users’ experience.

 That being said, it is perfectly fine & ENCOURAGED to embed a video onto your website pages!

 A sticky navigation bar can be a brilliant idea for some websites.
 A sticky button that the visitor can use to communicate with customer support, for instance, will be great for any website user.
 On a desktop, these side elements typically appear as tiny icons or widgets that will stick to the side or bottom corner of the site.

 When accessing the same website with a mobile device, sticky side elements are not as fancy as they appear on the desktop.
 They are often bigger than necessary and obstructive.
 In many instances, they make it difficult for users to read the website’s content as it overlaps an image or text as the user scrolls.

 Bad Stock Photography

 Stock photos are generally good for websites.
-However, the way the users are the first to recognize bad stock photography, especially when they hold no relevancy to the post or page.
-This can inherently affect your credibility.
+However, your most important users are usually the first to recognize bad stock photography—especially when it holds no relevancy to the post, page, or your company mission, or it’s clearly been doctored.
+This can inherently affect your credibility as a professional, established non-profit, investment firm, or B2B company.
 Hence, unless stock photos are relevant, avoid them.

 Creating a Separate Mobile Site